zigzag-tech/livestack/README.md

 ## Comparison with other frameworks

-## Design principles
+## Design Principles

-- Reduce cognitive load for developers as much as possible.
+- Reduce cognitive load for developers.
-- Reasonable defaults for quick project setup.
+- Reasonable defaults for quick project bootstrapping.
+- Minimal surprises.